amiabix/zisk/book/getting_started/quickstart-dev.md

 # Quickstart

-In this guide, we will walk you through the steps to create a simple Zisk project.
+In this guide, we will walk you through the steps to create a simple ZisK project.

 ## Requirements